Seizure of Funds from a Bank Levy

 The Difference Between a Levy and a Lien

 Some people confuse levies and liens and how they affect their finances.
 When the IRS establishes a lien on your assets, they are claiming a legal right to secure the assets for payment of a tax bill sometime in the future.
-A levy is much more severe.
+An IRS levy is much more severe.
 The IRS actually seizes your funds to pay your tax bill by force.
 Levies can be much more devastating to your finances.
 Imagine trying to pay for your meal at a restaurant and your debit card is declined, or not being able to pay your employees because your bank funds have been seized.

 The good news is the IRS can only collect the funds seized in your accounts at the time the levy is enacted.
 So, you can continue to make deposits and withdrawals to your accounts after the levy.
 While the IRS can impose additional levies in the future, you will still be able to manage your finances with funds placed in your account after the initial levy.